mmistakes/minimal-mistakes/_drafts/zio-kafka.md

   .tap { case (score, _) => console.putStrLn(s"| $score |") }
 ```

-Once we finished playing with messages, it's time for our consumer to commit the offset of the last
-read message.
-In this way, the next poll cycle will read from the assigned partition a new set of
+Once we finished playing with messages, it's time for our consumer to commit the offset of the last read message.
+In this way, the next poll cycle will read a new set of information from the assigned partition.
-information.

-The consumers from zio-kafka read messages from topic grouped in `Chunk`s.
-As we said, the `ZStream`
-implementation lets us forgetting about chunk during processing.
-However, to commit the right offset
-we need the access again to the `Chunk`.
+The consumers from zio-kafka read messages from topics grouped in `Chunk`.
+As we said, the `ZStream` implementation lets us forgetting about chunks during processing.
+However, to commit the right offset, we need access again to the `Chunk`.

-Fortunately, the zio-stream libraries defines a set of transformations that executes on `Chunk` and
-not on single elements of the stream: They're called _transducers_, and the reference type
+Fortunately, the zio-stream libraries define a set of transformations that executes on `Chunk` and not on single elements of the stream: They're called _transducers_, and the reference type is `ZTransducer`.
-is `ZTransducer`.
 The library defines a transducer as:

 ```scala
 ZTransducer[- R, + E, - I, + O](